decretist/Ngrams/README.md

 ![Figure 2 updated 12 Apr 2020](JPGs/trigrams_001.jpg)

+### quoteless vs. quoteful samples

+(*include quoteless versions of bi- and tri-gram analyses*)

+I did not make any attempt to eliminate quotations from the samples for the either the *Rem non novam* or ICMCL presentation.
+The question of whether or not quotations within Gratian's *dicta* effected PCA results only came to my attention when I started working with the XML text of Peter Lombard's *Sentences* provided by the Scholastic Commentaries and Texts Archive (SCTA), in which quotations were explicitly tagged.
+Excluding quotations from the *dicta* however did not make any substantive difference in PCA results based on function word frequencies. (**What about lemmas?**) The *dicta*, especially in the first recension, contain numerous biblical passages, likely quoted from memory.
+Such quotation from memory would tend to preserve the authorial signal produced by the selection of function words at a subconscious level.

 [1] Spaces between words count for the purpose of decomposing a sample of text into its constituent n-grams.
 It is therefore immediately apparent which n-grams represent inflectional endings in a sample of